Statistics And Facts

 NH - Laws, Stats & Facts

-NH’s New Hand-Free Electronic Device Law will be in effect July 1, 2015.
-What does this mean?
+NH’s New Hand-Free Electronic Device Law

 - No use of hand held electronic devices capable of providing voice or data communication while driving or temporarily halted in traffic for a stop sign or traffic signal or other momentary delays.